Safety Related Services at Stanford

 (650) 725-SURE (7873)

-During the school year, 5-SURE is available to get students and staff to their destination on campus safely.
+During the school year, 5-SURE is available to provide escorts to and from a variety of campus locations, ranging from parties and sporting events to campus residences and department buildings.
 Dial 5-SURE from a campus phone or 650-725-SURE for an escort.
 5-SURE operates from 9pm to 1:45am seven days a week.

 Written in compliance with the Jeanne Clery Disclosure of